Who Created HANDLE®?

 “My mission is to move hundreds and thousands from dysfunction to function, from despair to hope.” —Judith Bluestone

-The HANDLE paradigm was developed by Judith Bluestone (1944–2009) in more than forty years of working with children and adults with neurodevelopmental differences.
+The HANDLE paradigm was developed by Judith Bluestone (1944–2009) over more than forty years of working with children and adults with neurodevelopmental differences.
 HANDLE incorporates research and techniques from a variety of other methods and disciplines, including neurology, rehabilitation, psychology, education, traditional medicine, and nutrition.

 “There are ways that we can get into our minds, brains, sensory areas.
 No matter how old we are, no matter how scarred we are, no matter how many deformities and problems we’ve had, we can get in and make little adjustments that will make us functional and keep us going.”